GabeScott/standard-works-vault/General Conference/1980 October - The Circle of Sisters.md

 Then came Nehemiah the prophet, known now as “the wall builder.”
 He rallied the Israelites to their own defense.
 Under his direction they began to rebuild the wall.

 At first their enemies ridiculed them.
-Tobiah, the Ammonite, mocked them, saying, “Even that which they build, if a fox go up, he shall even break down their stone wall” (Neh.
-4:3).
+Tobiah, the Ammonite, mocked them, saying, “Even that which they build, if a fox go up, he shall even break down their stone wall” ([[Nehemiah 4.3|Neh.
+4:3]]).

 But Nehemiah consoled his people and set to work.
 The enemy was everywhere.
-“Nevertheless,” he recorded, “we made [a] prayer unto our God, and set a watch against them” (Neh.
-4:9).
+“Nevertheless,” he recorded, “we made \[a\] prayer unto our God, and set a watch against them” ([[Nehemiah 4.9|Neh.
+4:9]]).

 Sisters, think carefully upon that.
 They “made a prayer,” and “set a watch,” and proceeded with their work.